carpentries-incubator/genome-mining/_episodes/05-bigslice-bigfam.md

 ran the program) that `BiG-SLiCE` carry out with our data.

-If we click into the `Runs` field on the left or the `run-0001` blue button on the **Runs** main section, we will jump into the page that give us the information regarding the BGCs GCFs that were obtained:
+If we click into the `Runs` field on the left or the `run-0001` blue button on the **Runs** main section, we will jump into the page that gives us the information regarding the BGCs GCFs that were obtained: